Marketing

 Delivering Samples into the Hands of Teens

-Posted in Marketing, Recent Events, Sampling on March 20th, 2009 by Kristin Bocox – Be the first to comment
+Posted in Marketing, Recent Events, Sampling on March 20th, 2009 by Kristin Bocox – Comments Off on Delivering Samples into the Hands of Teens

 The RITE AID Glam Camp program delivers fun and exciting product samples straight into teens hands at local community events throughout the nation.
 The program is co-ordinated and executed by Cosmetic Promotions, Inc – a Florida based company that handles programs for major drug chains and retailers nationwide.
 They provide makeup artists and models via their CosPro Agency as well.